NyteOwlDave/BOB-Original/source/README.md

 Building the project is easy.
 Just run the `build` script in `BOB-Original`.
 This will create an executable named `bob` in the `rt` folder.

-It wll also create a file named `yyz.txt` in both the `source` and the `source\obj` folders.
-You can examine these to check for compile or links errors, respectively.
+It will also create a file named `yyz.txt` in the the `source\obj` folder.
+You can examine this to check for compile or links errors, respectively.

+# Clean

+The `clean` script in the `source/obj` folder will remove object files and the temporary report file `yyz.txt` mentioned above.

 ---